gyulanemeth/bluefox.email/posts/what-bluefox-email-does-for-deliverability-and-what-you-need-to-do.md

 ## Deliverability is a shared responsibility

-BlueFox provides the technical tools and safeguards needed for responsible email sending.

-We process and queue messages, handle bounces and complaints, maintain suppression information, support unsubscribe mechanisms and help you authenticate your sending identities.
-Signup forms can also require double opt-in and bot protection (CAPTCHA/Turnstile), so lists start with confirmed, human subscribers rather than bot traffic or typos.

-The sender determines who receives the emails, why they receive them and whether the content meets their expectations.

-Good deliverability requires both sides.
+BlueFox handles the technical side: processing, authentication, bounces, complaints and unsubscribes.
+You handle the human side: who you email, why, and whether they actually want to hear from you.

-A reliable platform cannot compensate for an unwanted email programme.
-At the same time, good content and consent cannot compensate for broken authentication or poor technical handling.

-When the infrastructure and sending practices work together, you have the best possible foundation for reaching the people who genuinely want to hear from you.
+A reliable platform cannot compensate for an unwanted email programme, and good content and consent cannot compensate for broken authentication or poor technical handling.
+When both sides hold up their end, you have the best possible foundation for reaching the people who genuinely want to hear from you.

 <style>
 .vp-doc img {